MicrosoftDocs/well-architected/well-architected/performance-efficiency/respond-live-performance-issues.md

 > :::image type="icon" source="../_images/risk.svg"::: **Risk**: If you perform a root cause analysis without proper security guardrails, there's a risk that you expose sensitive information when you provide access to logs and data.

+#### Engage vendor support

-**Engage vendor support.** Vendor support can be an essential step when you deal with ongoing performance issues.
+Vendor support can be an essential step when you deal with ongoing performance issues.
 Vendors have the expertise, tools, resources, and experience to help fix issues with their products.
 Your support agreement with your supplier determines the level of support a vendor provides.

 It's often best to work in parallel with vendors.
 You should create a plan to have some team members collaborate with vendor support while others continue to triage and fix performance issues.
 Vendor support teams can also make suggestions on how to help prevent and automate responses to similar events.